goblimey/ntripcaster/README.md

 The -p connects port 2101 of the docker image to port 2101 of the host machine, in this case, your VPS.
-As I said earlier, you need to check that network connections are allowed on this port.

 Running the image will produce something like: